Southport: Attractions

 One of Southport's main attractions for many years was Pleasureland, a fairground established in 1912.
 It was owned by the Thompson Family, and was closed in September 2006.
 A replacement fairground on the same site, provisionally named New Pleasureland, opened in July 2007.
 An earlier permanent funfair, Peter Pan's Playground, closed in the 1980s and is now the site of part of the Ocean Plaza shopping development.

 A former landmark of Pleasureland was the Looping Star roller coaster, which was on site from 1985 to 1987.
 It featured in the video for the pop single Wonderful Life, by Liverpool band Black, which was also shot at other parts of the Sefton and North West coastline.
 On 24 April 2009 a serious fire occurred at the oldest attraction within New Pleasureland.
 Called The River Caves, it was completely destroyed in this arson attack, and a 16-year-old boy was arrested in connection with the fire.

 Southport Model Railway Village is situated in Kings Gardens opposite the Royal Clifton Hotel and near the Marine Lake Bridge.
 The Model Railway Village opened in May 1996 and was created by Ray and Jean Jones.
 The Jones family still run the attraction today.
 The Model Railway Village season extends from April to the end of October.
 The season has extended into weekend openings during November, February and March, weather permitting.
 An earlier model village, the Land of the Little People, was demolished in the late 1980s to make way for the aborted Winter Gardens/SIBEC shopping development.
 Its site is now occupied by a Morrison's supermarket.

-Other major attractions in Southport include Splash World, an indoor water park situated on the back of the Dunes swimming pool which opened in June 2007.
+Other attractions in Southport include Splash World, an indoor water park situated on the back of the Dunes swimming pool which opened in June 2007.

 Meols Hall, a manor house, home of the Hesketh family, is open to the public for a limited period each year.
-Set in its own expansive grounds, it boasts a history back to the Domesday Book and is full of interesting pictures and furniture.
+Its history back to the Domesday Book.

-Southport also boasts the only lawnmower museum in the UK.
 The British Lawnmower Museum is based in Shakespeare Street, a short distance outside the town centre.

 The Power Station, that was the base of the town's former radio station Dune FM, on the edge of Victoria Park, which itself is home to the Southport Flower Show.

+The Twelfth of July parade in Southport is a major annual event for within the Orange Order, drawing lodges and members from across England and beyond.
+Held to commemorate the Battle of the Boyne, it is organized by the Liverpool Provincial Grand Orange Lodge.
+The event is one of the largest and most visible Orange Order parades outside of Northern Ireland.The procession, which includes marching bands, banners, and ceremonial attire, moves through the town center, attracting crowds of spectators.
+The parade route typically passes through prominent streets before ending in a park for a day of celebration and activities.
+The event has a long history in Merseyside, starting in 1819.